smirarab/pasta/README.md

 From Source Code
 ------
-Current version of PASTA has been developed and tested entirely on Linux.
-It has been tested on MAC as well, but less extensively.
+Current version of PASTA has been developed and tested entirely on Linux and MAC.
 Windows won't work currently (future versions may or may not support Windows).

 You need to have: